 - Fill the jar ¾ full with apple scraps.
 If you are using whole apples, roughly chop them up before you put them in the jar.

-- Dissolve 1 tablespoon cane sugar into 1 cup of water.
+- Dissolve the cane sugar into the cup of water.

 - Pour sugar water over the apples until they are completely submerged.
 Add a little additional water if needed to make sure the apples are covered.

 - Weigh down the apples with a fermentation weight or with the small glass jar.
 Any apples that are exposed to the air could mold.

 - Cover with the cheesecloth or coffee filter and secure with the rubber band.

 - Store in a dark place at room temperature.
 I put mine in a cabinet in the kitchen.

 - Leave it for approximately 3 weeks.
 Check on it every few days to make sure the apples are staying under the water and to make sure no mold is growing.